 Your child will have an opportunity to visit us in school before they start, so it will not be all new on their first day.
-At the start of September, your child's teacher will invite you to an initial meeting for you to tell us about your child.
-This is a good opportunity to share any important information which may affect your child in school.
-We have a slightly staggered intake throughout September, but by Monday 19th September, all children will be attending school full-time.
+We have a slightly staggered intake throughout September, but by Monday 15th September, all children will be attending school full-time.
 This enables children and staff to get to know each other in smaller group situations to help the initial settling in period.
 Information about this can be found in your pack.